carringtonjones/Mighty-Jump/index.md

 ## You will need:
 1. Current version of python or versions 2.0 and up
-2. Pygame must also be installed to your computers
+2. Pygame must also be installed to your computer

 ![Mighty Jump Cover Art](platformercoverart.PNG)